psychbruce/ChineseNames/README.md

 ### Data Source

-This Chinese name database was provided by Beijing Meiming Science and Technology Company (through collaboration) and originally obtained from the National Citizen Identity Information Center (NCIIC) of China in 2008.
+This Chinese name database was provided by Beijing Meiming Science and Technology Company (through private collaboration) and originally obtained from the National Citizen Identity Information Center (NCIIC) of China in 2008.

 It contains nationwide frequency statistics of almost all Chinese surnames and given-name characters, which have covered about **1.2 billion Han Chinese population** (96.8% of the Han Chinese population born from 1930 to 2008 and still alive in 2008, i.e., the *living household-registered population*).
 It also contains subjective rating indices of given-name characters.
 To our knowledge, this is the most comprehensive and accurate Chinese name database up to now.

 Note that this database does not contain any individual-level information (so it does not leak personal privacy).
 All data are at the name level or character level.
 Extremely rare characters are not included.

-Neither I nor the Company have all the information about all Chinese people.
+Neither the Company nor myself has all information about all Chinese people.
 Year-level and county-level data were not accessible.
-All data we could provide has been compiled into this package.
+All data we could provide have been compiled in this package.

 ### Datasets